eduardoansi/data_jobs_skills/README.md

 I decided to do a little research about what are the most coveted skills for a data scientist applying for a job in this field.

 Locations are selected based on my personal preferences, but they are probably significant enough to give a big picutre.
+Dataset is somewhat limited (around 68 job offers), but will be increased over time.

 ### Current version: